Side angle shot of a white plate with spheres of golden brown sesame balls with white and black sesame seeds

 How do you prepare sesame balls with filling?

-Prepare the dough by dissolving sugar in water over medium-high heat in a separate pan.
+Prepare the dough by dissolving sugar in water over medium-high heat in a pan.
 Make sure that the sugar is completely melted.
-In a large bowl, combine 3/4 cup of glutinous rice flour with the sugar water.
+In a large bowl, combine the glutinous rice flour with the sugar water.
+The sugar water can be added in when it is hot or tepid.
+Mix until the consistency is clumpy.

-Continue mixing, either with a paddle or your hands, until the dough forms a soft and smooth ball.
+Continue mixing with a spatula or knead your hands, until the dough forms a soft and smooth ball.
 Add one teaspoon of oil into the dough and mix until uniform.
+The dough should have a smooth and malleable texture, without any sagging.
+It should not feel excessively wet or sticky to the touch.

 Cut open the bag of paste.
-Divide the paste into halves, then divide one of the halves into eight equal portions, making sure that each piece weighs 1 oz each.
+Divide the paste into halves, then divide one of the halves into six equal portions, making sure that each piece weighs 1 oz each.

 Shape each piece of filling into a round ball.
 Be sure to clean your hands before handling the white sesame ball dough.